MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/task-modules/task-modules-bots.md

 When the user is finished with the task module, submitting the result back to the bot is similar to the way it works with tabs.
 For more information, see [example of submitting the result of a task module](~/task-modules-and-cards/task-modules/task-modules-tabs.md#example-of-submitting-the-result-of-a-task-module).
 There are a few differences as follows:

-* HTML or JavaScript that is `TaskInfo.url`: Once you've validated what the user has entered, you call the `microsoftTeams.tasks.submitTask()` SDK function referred to hereafter as `submitTask()` for readability purposes.
+* HTML or JavaScript that is `TaskInfo.url`: After you validate what the user has entered, you call the `microsoftTeams.tasks.submitTask()` SDK function referred to hereafter as `submitTask()` for readability purposes.
 You can call `submitTask()` without any parameters if you want Teams to close the task module, but you must pass an object or a string to your `submitHandler`.
 Pass it as the first parameter, `result`.
 Teams invokes `submitHandler`, `err` is `null`, and `result` is the object or string you passed to `submitTask()`.
 When you call `submitTask()` with the optional `appIds` parameter, Teams validates that the app sending the result is the same that invoked the task module, and helps prevent malicious apps from retrieving the result.
 Multiple app IDs can be specified because a web app from a single underlying domain can power multiple apps across different environments and branding schemes.
 Your bot receives a `task/submit` message including `result`.
 For more information, see [payload of `task/fetch` and `task/submit` messages](#payload-of-taskfetch-and-tasksubmit-messages).
 * Adaptive Card that is `TaskInfo.card`: The Adaptive Card body as filled in by the user is sent to the bot through a `task/submit` message when the user selects any `Action.Submit` button.

 The next section provides details on the flexibility of `task/submit`.

-## The flexibility of task/submit
+## Responds to the `task/submit` messages

 When the user finishes with a task module invoked from a bot, the bot always receives a `task/submit invoke` message.
 You have several options when responding to the `task/submit` message as follows: